 When you are admitted to the virtual courtroom, the judge will ask everyone to identify themselves for the record.
 You should introduce yourself, the client, and anyone else present for your case.
-You should also flag for the judge that you will be seeking certain special findings as part of this guardianship pursuant to Section 11-5.5 of the Probate Act, and refer them to your Proposed Order and Memo of Law.
+You should also flag for the judge that you will be seeking certain special findings as part of this guardianship pursuant to Section 11-5.5 of the Probate Act, and refer them to your Proposed Order (and Memo of Law if they are unfamiliar with SIJS).
 Many judges at this point are already familiar with SIJS and will not have further questions; however, you should be prepared to explain SIJS and the judge's authority under Illinois law if necessary.

-Sometimes, a judge may ask why you are seeking an order of guardianship for a 16- or 17-year-old who is almost an adult.
+Sometimes, a judge may ask why you are seeking an order of guardianship for a teenager who is almost an adult.
 Although the SIJS findings are a significant reason for bringing such a case for an older child, it is important to keep in mind the other benefits that an order of custody or guardianship can bring to a child.
 For example, in addition to the stability of having a lawful guardian, a formal order can help facilitate school enrollment, registering for health insurance, making emergency medical decisions, and in some cases, obtaining a passport or other identification.
 Explaining this may help a state court judge feel more comfortable entering a custody order for an older child, and will also strengthen the "bona fides" of the child's application with USCIS, who want to see that the predicate order was not obtained solely for immigration purposes.

 If all goes well, the judge will grant your final order with the special findings.
-A copy of the order signed by judge will be sent to you via email; you should provide a copy to the client and NIJC right away.
+A copy of the order signed by judge will be either sent to you via email or uploaded to the CCC Portal for you to download.
+You should provide a copy to the client and NIJC right away.
 The court will also issue "Letters of Office," which will arrive in the mail (directly to client's address on file) a few weeks later.